akshayreddykotha/Inferential-Statistics-Course/docs/02_confidence_intervals_Coursera.md

 **Exercise**: What proportion of your confidence intervals include the true population mean?
 Is this proportion exactly equal to the confidence level?
 If not, explain why.

 **Answer**: It is almost all of the CIs = 98% include the true population mean except 1 sample.
 The proportion is not exactly equal to the confidence level because the confidence interval only provides a plausible range within which the mean is captured.
-BY definition, we are 95% confident, but results might vary based on how the samples are randonly selected.
+BY definition, we are 95% confident, but results might vary based on how the samples are randomly selected.
 This is an overestimation of the 95% CI sampling.
 </div>